Super Bowl 2022: Early look at the big game ads everyone will be buzzing about

-Sure, the football parts of the Super Bowl are fine, we guess.
-But many viewers who don't know a touchdown from a tight end tune in to watch the legendary commercials, super-spendy mini-movies packed with celebrities and special effects.
+Sure, the football parts of the Super Bowl are fine.
+But many viewers who don't know a touchdown from a tight end tune in to watch the commercials, super-spendy mini-movies packed with celebrities and special effects.
 From the legendary 1984 ad for Apple Macintosh computers to the many Budweiser Clydesdales commercials, some of the most famous commercials of all time aired during the big game.

-As the new Super Bowl ads roll out before the Feb.
-13 game, Super Bowl LVI, we'll share them here.
+As the new Super Bowl ads roll out before Feb.
+13, Super Bowl LVI, we'll share them here.
 Some companies just drop teasers hinting at the full ad to come, so you still need to watch the entire spectacle on Super Bowl Sunday to get the whole experience.
+If we're spotting a trend so far, it's that companies are stuffing their ads with celebrities -- maybe thinking famous faces will sell more product than witty, entertaining ads.

 Idris Elba for Booking.com